marioteik/qualifflex-backoffice/README.md

 - `Failed to load resource: 404 (Not Found)` for CSS/JS files
 - `MIME type ('text/html') is not a supported stylesheet MIME type`

-This indicates the base path is incorrectly configured.
-Make sure:
+This indicates the base path is incorrectly configured. **Debug steps:**

-1. `VITE_BASE_PATH` environment variable matches your deployment path
+1. **Check GitHub Actions Logs**:

+   - Look for "Create environment file" step
+   - Verify VITE_BASE_PATH value is displayed correctly
+   - Check "Build application" step shows correct asset paths in index.html

+2. **Verify GitHub Variables**:

+   - Ensure `VITE_BASE_PATH` is set to `/backoffice/` (with trailing slash)
+   - Variable must be in **Variables** tab, not Secrets
+   - Check variable name is exactly `VITE_BASE_PATH` (case-sensitive)

+3. **Check Built Assets**:

+   - Assets should be referenced as `/backoffice/assets/...` in index.html
+   - If showing `/assets/...` the base path wasn't applied

+4. **Nginx Configuration**:
-2. Nginx configuration serves files from the correct location
+   - Verify nginx serves files from correct location
-3. The build was created with the right base path
+   - Check permissions are set correctly

 ### React Router Issues (404s on page refresh, wrong URLs)